-High School Ranking: 83% of accepted students ranked in the top 10% of their high school class.
+High School Ranking: 81% of the Class of 2022 ranked in the top 10% of their high school class.

-Hamilton is need-blind in its admission decisions and meets the full demonstrated financial need of every student it accepts.
+Hamilton does not consider a student’s financial circumstances in its admission decisions (i.e., need-blind admission) and meets the full demonstrated financial need of every student it accepts.

 Percent of Students on Financial Aid: approximately 50%